Your family has just sat down to dinner. Out of nowhere, your child with

 Your child may also just be worn out.

-The ADHD brain gets tired during the day from having to monitor itself.
+gets tired during the day from having to monitor itself.
 Stimulant medication greatly reduces symptoms, but it never fully makes them go away.

 A “booster” is usually a small dose of an immediate-release version of the same stimulant medicine your child takes.
 Kids take it shortly before their regular medication is set to wear off (which is right before the rebound typically hits.)

 The addition of a small amount of medication usually makes the drop-off more gradual.
 And that keeps the rebound reaction from happening.
 Watch as an expert explains how to figure out the timing of ADHD stimulant medication: